kusoroadeolu/ASTronaut/README.md

 ```
 #### Some details on this
 - The metadata available flag was actually added a while back for debugging, but I forgot to remove it and now its there I guess
-- The isDraft flag is also pretty useless too I'll definitely remove it later, but it's honestly harmless rn
+- - The isDraft flag is also pretty useless right now, but it was initially added to make unfinished snippets less prominent on the UI view
 - The metadata collected from the snippet content is pretty barebones, it works for me though
 ---

 ## Authentication & Authorization